Q. What kind of equipment do you use?

 Q. Can you split the wedding day coverage into two parts?

 A. No, I offer continuous coverage only.
-If you have a large gap between the ceremony and reception, that is actually preffered.
-Sometimes the portraits feel a little rushed, but more time allows the opportunity to have fun with the photos without worrying about time.
+If you have a large gap between the ceremony and reception, that is actually preffered, otherwise the time for portraits feels a little rushed.
+Having a time gap allows the opportunity to have fun with your bridal party and new husband/wife with me there to capture it.
 If you are not having a first look with the groom before the ceremony, most of the photos need to take place afterward.
 When you are creating your timeline, I usually recommend scheduling about 30 minutes for family, 30 minutes for the bridal party, and 30 minutes minimum for bride & groom photos.
 And you also have to factor in driving time if multiple venues are involved.
 Another advantage to having a gap like that is you can spend more time with your guests during cocktail hour and I will be able to get more photos of them!

 Q. If we need you to stay longer than expected, is that possible?